 Separate your possessions into four piles: keep, donate, throw out, and sell.
 Once you’ve gone through this process, you can then look at storage options for a far smaller number of items in your conservative-sized bedroom.

-When you’re trying to come up with storage ideas for your small bedroom, the bedroom door or wardrobe door probably should feature into the equation.
+When you’re trying to come up with storage ideas for your small bedroom, the bedroom door door probably should feature into the equation.

 An over-door rack, which can sit on the outside or inside of your door, is an ideal place to store accessories.
 Everything from scarves and ties to shoes and necklaces can be comfortably stowed on an over-door rack.